rmorshea/talks/README.md

 from the title
 comes into the picture

-How many of you guys have heard of React?
+How many have heard of React?

 if you're unfamiliar don't wory. part of the point